EESSI/test-suite/README.md

 (remember to re-run `git fetch <remote>` if new branches don't show up with this command).

-Finally, we can create a new local branch (-c) and checkout one of these feature branches (e.g. `setuppy` from the remote `casparvl`):
+Finally, we can create a new local branch (`-c`) and checkout one of these feature branches (e.g. `setuppy` from the remote `casparvl`).
+Here, we've picked `local_setuppy_branch` as the local branch name:
 ```bash
 $ git switch -c local_setuppy_branch casparvl/setuppy
 ```

 While the initial setup is a bit more involved, the advantage of this approach is that it is easy to pull in updates from a feature branch using `git pull`.
-You can also push back changes to the feature branch directly, but note that you are pushing to the Github fork of another Github user, so _make sure they are ok with that_!
+You can also push back changes to the feature branch directly, but note that you are pushing to the Github fork of another Github user, so _make sure they are ok with that_ before doing so!